mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### ["Notes on Ukraine"](https://mattlakeman.org/2022/05/15/notes-on-ukraine/) by Matt Lakeman

-I discovered Matt's blog last week, and every day since then, I just keep thinking, "Who is this guy?"
+I discovered Matt's blog last week, and every day since then, I keep thinking, "Who is this guy?"

 Matt travels to not-so-popular destinations, usually for ten days or so and then publishes a blog post about the country.
-But it's not like postcard to your mom blog posts; these are novella-length articles based on hours of study of the history of the country and conversations with locals.
+But it's not like postcard-to-your-mom blog posts; these are novella-length articles based on hours of study of the history of the country and conversations with locals.

 I also discovered that Matt has a long posting history elsewhere on the Internet under the username `dormin111`, such as this [detailed analysis of the movie _The Disaster Artist_](https://old.reddit.com/r/slatestarcodex/comments/binx8k/disaster_artist_insanity_is_no_shortcut_to/).

 The craziest thing about all his work is that there's seemingly no angle.
 Usually, when you see someone invest so much into their writing, it's usually obvious how it benefits them: they have a Substack or [some paid course](/retrospectives/2024/09/#what-should-i-do-with-my-hacker-news-course) that earns them money, and their free articles are [loss leaders](https://en.wikipedia.org/wiki/Loss_leader).
 But I can't find any angle or profit motive in any of Lakeman's stuff.
 He seems to just love [thinking deeply about things and sharing his thoughts](https://mattlakeman.org/2020/10/06/thoughts-on-meaning-and-writing/).

 Anyway, back to this Ukraine post.
 I assumed that he visited before the war, but it turned out that he visited two months after the war began and interviewed soldiers and civilians within miles of the front lines.
-I found it interesting to see coverage of the war from someone who's not career journalist but still interviewed a variety of real people in Ukraine.
+I found it interesting to see coverage of the war from someone who's not a career journalist but still interviewed a variety of real people in Ukraine.
 It feels like a more authentic and personal view into the situation than anything I've seen from traditional media channels.

 ### _Cyberpunk 2077_ (video game)